-- Refer to the EMPAVELI Instructions for Use and the infusion pump manufacturer's instructions for full preparation and administration information. - Use aseptic technique when preparing and administering EMPAVELI. - Prior to use, allow EMPAVELI to reach room temperature for approximately 30 minutes.
-Keep the vial in the carton until ready for use to protect from light. - Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
-EMPAVELI is a clear, colorless to slightly yellowish solution.
-Do not use if the liquid looks cloudy, contains particles, or is dark yellow. - Use a needleless transfer device (such as a vial adapter) or a transfer needle to fill the syringe. - Rotate infusion sites (i.e., abdomen, thighs, hips, upper arms) from one infusion to the next.
+- Refer to the EMPAVELI Instructions for Use and the infusion pump manufacturer's instructions for full preparation and administration information. - Use a needleless transfer device (such as a vial adapter) or a transfer needle to fill the syringe. - Rotate infusion sites (i.e., abdomen, thighs, hips, upper arms) from one infusion to the next.
 Do not infuse where the skin is tender, bruised, red, or hard.
-Avoid infusing into tattoos, scars, or stretch marks. - If multi-infusion sets are needed, ensure the infusion sites are at least 3 inches apart. - The typical infusion time is approximately 30 minutes (if using two infusion sites) or approximately 60 minutes (if using one infusion site). - Discard any unused portion.
+Avoid infusing into tattoos, scars, or stretch marks. - If multi-infusion sets are needed, ensure the infusion sites are at least 3 inches apart. - The typical infusion time is approximately 30 minutes (if using two infusion sites) or approximately 60 minutes (if using one infusion site).